 Excess weight may contribute to sciatic pain and achieving a healthy weight can be beneficial in such cases.

 If none of the above treatments improve your condition your GP may refer you for further investigations or for physiotherapy.
-Acupuncture may also be a viable treatment option suitable candidates.
+Acupuncture may also be a viable treatment option for suitable candidates.

 What is Acupuncture?

 Acupuncture is a complementary medical practice during which nerves are stimulated at specific points on the body, most often with a needle penetrating the skin, with the aim of alleviating pain.

 As soon as I read complementary, I become sceptical, and that’s why this is something I’ve resisted looking into for so long.